Francis Neate: Law career

 After graduating from Oxford with a BA in Jurisprudence, Neate studied at the University of Chicago Law School, gaining a JD.
 He joined the London law firm Slaughter and May in 1964 and worked there until 1997.
 He worked for Schroders as Group Legal Adviser from 1997 to 2004 and as Counsel for Kirkland & Ellis from 2004 to 2009.

 He was president of the International Bar Association in 2005 and 2006.
 During his term he launched a global campaign to garner support for the adherence to, and advancement of, the rule of law, noting that the rule of law "is now under threat – even in those countries where previously respect for the Rule of Law seems to have been well established".
 He received the 2011 City of London Law Society Lifetime Achievement Award "in recognition of his long and distinguished legal career".

-He was, from 1986 to 1997, the principal legal adviser to the Test and County Cricket Board, the predecessor of the England and Wales Cricket Board, which he helped to establish in 1996.
-He conducted almost all the Boards' legal work for eleven years.
+Neate was, from 1986 to 1997, the principal legal adviser to the Test and County Cricket Board, the predecessor of the England and Wales Cricket Board, which he helped to establish in 1996.
+He conducted almost all the Board's legal work for eleven years.

-His publications include the book The Rule of Law: Perspectives from Around the Globe (LexisNexis, 2009), of which he is general editor.
+Neate's publications include the book The Rule of Law: Perspectives from Around the Globe (LexisNexis, 2009), of which he is general editor.

 Family

 Neate married Patricia Mulligan in 1962.
-They have two daughters and two sons.
+They have two daughters and two sons, including social policy expert Polly Neate and novelist Patrick Neate.

 His younger brother Patrick played a single first-class match for Oxford University in 1966, as well as Minor Counties cricket for Berkshire from 1964 to 1979.
 Their father, also called Francis Webb Neate, played Minor Counties cricket for Berkshire in 1932 and 1933.